In January 2020, after a long period of not riding a lot, I needed some motivation to go ride. Everyone knows that means it’s new bike time…

 Riding in the winter months in the UK has never been much fun.
 Firstly the motivation to deal with the cold weather, the energy-sapping mud and the inevitable deep clean of bike and clothes required afterwards seemed far too much effort.
 However, with new bike motivation, I wrapped up warm and headed out.

 The bike was incredible.
 It ate through the mud easily, without sapping your energy.
 The entire concept is very different to my previous bikes.
 You can point it at a hill you normally dread, and you’re at the top in double-quick time and ready to continue riding the fun stuff.

 Instead of managing around 6-7 miles, I was riding 20 miles.
 This makes the extra effort of riding in winter much more worth it.

 A different beast

-The increased weight, combined with the longer wheel-base and 29" tyres sprinkled with the assistance took me by surprise on the descents.
-You reach trees and corners quicker and with more speed that takes some adjustment.
+The increased weight, combined with the longer wheelbase and 29" tyres sprinkled with the assistance took me by surprise on the descents.
+You reach trees and corners quicker and with more speed which takes some adjustment.

-Bosch have the concept of uphill flow, this fits the feeling perfectly.
+Bosch has the concept of uphill flow, this fits the feeling perfectly.
 Instead of tackling single-track climbs, you ride them with a flow similar to downhill.